nvhoc/clean-architect-nodejs-user-hierarchy/README.md

 ### improve performance

-This is one of pros of clean architect.
-We only take care about technical aspect in improvement.
+This is one of the pros of Clean Architect.
+We only take care of the technical aspect of improvement.
 Here, we improve findSubOrdinates function only.

-The first solution is using recursion and doing many request, that can hit our stack overload and high request to our database.
-My solution to get all Roles from db and storage as a tree.
+The first solution is using recursion and making many requests, that can hit our stack overload and high request to our database.
+My solution to get all Roles from DB and storage as a tree.
 Let check the code

 ```js
   async findSubOrdinatesV2(roleId) {